-Sotiropoulou et al. (2016) used the lower atmospheric thermal structure as inferred from 6-hourly soundings to separate the ACSE period into two seasons (see their Figure 2).
-Before 1200 UTC on 27 August 2014, relatively high temperatures prevailed in the lower troposphere up to 5 km height, with occasional cooler periods.
+Sotiropoulou et al. (2016) used the lower atmospheric thermal structure as inferred from 6-hourly soundings to separate the ACSE period into two seasons (see their Fig. 2).
+Before 12:00 UTC on 27 August 2014, relatively high temperatures prevailed in the lower troposphere up to 5 km height, with occasional cooler periods.
 Several strong warm-air advection events occurred during this first half of the experiment, which Sotiropoulou et al. (2016) refer to as the summer melt season.
-The strongest kilometres of the atmosphere changed substantially with a decreased temperature, with only a few occasional warmer events, considered to represent autumn freeze-up (about 42% of the ACSE time period).
+The strongest occurred in the beginning of August 2014 and is described in Tjernström et al. (2015).
+After 27 August 2014 the lowermost kilometres of the atmosphere changed substantially with a decreased temperature, with only a few occasional warmer events, considered to represent autumn freeze-up (about 42 % of the ACSE time period).
 Figure 2b in Sotiropoulou et al. (2016) shows the temperature at the main inversion, i.e. the strongest inversion in the radiosonde profiles used as a proxy for the top of the boundary layer.
-This is mostly positive for the summer period and generally negative during the autumn period.
+This temperature is mostly positive for the summer period and generally negative during the autumn period.